Pesticidal Cleaning Products

 Beginning January 1, 2026, a person may not sell, offer for sale, or distribute for sale in this state pesticide products that fall into the following 11 product categories, unless a determination of Currently Unavoidable Use by the commissioner has been made for the product: carpet or rugs, cleaning products, cookware, cosmetics, dental floss, fabric treatments, juvenile products, menstruation products, textile furnishings, ski wax, and upholstered furniture.
-We are currently only aware of pesticide products falling into the cleaning products and fabric treatment categories.
+We are currently only aware of pesticide products falling into the cleaning products category.

-To allow the MDA time to assess products for “currently unavoidable use” (when requested), it is recommended that registrants of pesticidal cleaning products and fabric treatments submit information about PFAS in their products with their 2024 registration or renewal.
+To allow the MDA time to assess products for “currently unavoidable use” (when requested), it is recommended that registrants of pesticidal cleaning products submit information about PFAS in their products with their 2024 registration or renewal.
 The 2024 registration/renewal form will include two new questions:

-• Is the pesticide also a cleaning product or fabric treatment?
+• Is the pesticide also a cleaning product?

 • Does the product contain intentionally added PFAS?